 One of the most interesting features offered by NetNut is the ability to switch between static and rotating IPs almost on the fly.
 Static IPs are much more likely to get blocked than rotating ones so keep that in mind if you plan to use this feature.
 Another thing that makes NetNut special is the fact that the company offers a free trial, which is not very common among proxy providers these days.
 The trial allows you to check out the service for free for up to 7 days so don’t hesitate to check it out.

 Proxyrack supports HTTP, HTTPS, and Socks protocols as well as the username/password and IP whitelisting methods of authentication.
 The company doesn’t include any public proxies with its packages so you can expect all the IPs to be private.
-Proxyrack is powered by a P2P network that requires residential peers to opt-in and allow their IP address to be used as a proxy.
+Proxyrack is powered by a P2P network that requires residential peers to opt-in and allows their IP address to be used as a proxy.
 In other words, all the IP addresses come from actual users.
 However, that only applies if you pick a residential plan because the company also offers datacenter proxies.

 Rotating IPs and Sticky Sessions

 When you access the Proxyrack dashboard one of the first things you’ll likely notice is that there are two types of proxy ports available.
 The first type will allow you to get a random new IP every time you initiate a new connection and is a great option for users who want their IPs to rotate constantly.
-In addition, you can also go with a sticky IP, which lets you hang onto the same address for longer periods of time.
+In addition, you can also go with a sticky IP, which lets you hang onto the same address for long periods of time.
 You can set the interval yourself but keep in mind that it should fall somewhere between 3 and 30 minutes.

 As far as the pricing is concerned, Proxyrack offers some very appealing plans.
 You can get a package of residential rotating proxies for only $80 per month or go for the $120/mo plan if you need high-performance USA-only proxies.
 The company doesn’t charge per bandwidth, so you can use as much of it as you want, however, you will only have a limited amount of threads at your disposal.
 Alternatively, if you subscribe to the premium service you can choose to pay per GB of usage instead.